common-voice/common-voice/bundler/uploader/DEVELOPER.md

 ### Orphaned Drafts

-If `create_submission_draft` succeeds but a later step fails, the state file records `"orphaned_draft": true` with the submission ID for manual cleanup.
+If step 1 (draft creation) succeeds but a later step fails, the state file records `"orphaned_draft": true` with `submission_id` and `file_upload_id` (if upload completed).
+Use `--retry-failed` to automatically recover -- locales with both IDs skip re-upload and resume from step 3.

 ### Silent Failure